Denis Mukwege and Nadia Murad win Nobel Peace Prize

 "What Yazidis went through is considered as a genocide, so we hope that this is going to put some pressure on the government to deal with the Yazidis' issues," he said.
 "We hope the winning of Nadia Murad will help to push the government to help in finding those missing Yazidis and to rebuild their towns."

-Nobel winners do not know before the prize is announced.
-Reiss-Andersen said the committee has tried to contact the winners but "we haven’t managed to get through on the phone.
+Nobel laureates do not know they've won before the prize is announced.
+Reiss-Andersen said the committee had tried to contact the winners but "we haven't managed to get through on the phone.
 If they are watching this, my heartfelt congratulations."